 What is Uterine fibroid embolization (UFE)?

 Uterine fibroid embolization (UFE) prevents blood from flowing through the vessels connected to the uterine fibroids.
-This non-surgical procedure is utilized as an alternative to a hysterectomy or myomectomy (a surgical procedure to remove fibroids.
-With no need for surgery, fibroids embolization is a minimally invasive treatment that shortens hospital stays and recovery periods.
+This non-surgical procedure is utilized as an alternative to a hysterectomy or myomectomy (a surgical procedure to remove fibroids).
+With no need for surgery, fibroid embolization is a minimally invasive treatment that shortens hospital stays and recovery periods.

 For women with fibroids who do not wish to undergo surgery with a protracted recovery period, UFE treatment is the best choice.
 Moreover, it is a better choice than a hysterectomy for women who intend to conceive.
 The fibroids will shrink after UFE, and your symptoms, including heavy periods and persistent abdominal pain, may disappear.